lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 - Concatenate the resulting code, along with the JS library/boilerplate (js-lib/core.js)
 - Write the result to the output file

-[^preprocess]: I'll use the term "preprocessing" for handling include-directives (e.g. **;#include std.scm**), but it's worth noting that this notion of "preprocessing" doesn't exactly match C's notion of preprocessing (C allows for much more advanced logic and textual substitution, while this program solely uses it for determing which files to include, and the order to include them).
+[^preprocess]: I'll use the term "preprocessing" for handling include-directives (e.g. **;#include std.scm**), but it's worth noting that this notion of "preprocessing" doesn't exactly match C's notion of preprocessing (C allows for much more advanced logic and textual substitution, while this program solely uses it for determining which files to include, and the order to include them).

 ## Generation